Product successfully added to your shopping cart

 Continue shopping Proceed to checkout

 Ever wanted to try a multi-day bike ride to challenge your skills?
-Well you are in luck!
-Evelyn and I are hosting a 3 day Cycling Tour that starts and ends in Santa Cruz.
-We will support with our truck / camper and cargo trailer to carry all of clothes, tools, bike parts, tents, sleeping pads and sleeping bags.
+Here is your chance to explore the beautiful Santa Cruz Mountains and Highway 1 Coast!
+Share this experience with your friends, family or significant other with this moderately challenging multi-day bike tour.
+We will support with our truck / camper and cargo trailer to carry all of your clothes, tools, bike parts, tents, sleeping pads and sleeping bags.
 That means you will just have to focus on riding your bike.
 This trip is intended for people that bike on a weekly basis and are confident they are in good shape to tackle this challenge.

 Route: Starting at the Pasatiempo Park and Ride near Santa Cruz, we will travel up Empire Grade Road most of the first day.
 We may either stay at Little Basin Campground or a private home that has a large open area available for tent camping.
 The second day will wander through Big Basin before climbing up to Skyline Blvd for a few miles before beginning our descent down Alpine road and Pescadero Creek road.
 We will then stay at another private ranch / estate in tents.
 On the 3rd day, we will ride down Highway 1 until we reach the cutoff for Bonny Doon and then make it back to the Pasatiempo park and ride.
 This route will have vehicle traffic on it so it is imperative that you obey all traffic laws and be safe at all times.